 Singapore, for example, is regarded as having a highly stable economy, making it an attractive prospect for investors.

-As a Forex trader, what’s important is to pay attention to economic predictions, trends and political and current events that may affect economic stability in a nation, and the affect that this may have on the value of its currency.
+As a Forex trader, what’s important is to pay attention to economic predictions, trends and political and current events that may affect economic stability in a nation, and the effect that this may have on the value of its currency.
 The key to success then lies in accurately predicting the movement of these factors.

 As our infographic highlights, there are other crucial factors you need to consider alongside economic stability and interest rates when trading in the Forex market, such as global events and the role of international trade.Recommend0 recommendationsPublished in